OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 - Define a constant value with the address of the Uniswap V2 or V3 liquidity pool
 - Add the token to either the `ERC20_STABLE_TOKENS` or `ERC20_VOLATILE_TOKENS` array (as appropriate)
 - Add a mapping under `PAIR_HANDLER` between the ERC20 contract and the liquidity pool contract
+- If the token is present in any wallets outside of `WALLET_ADDRESSES`, yet should be reported as part of the tresury, add it to {NON_TREASURY_ASSET_WHITELIST}.

 ### Wallets